-Last week, Toronto and Region Conservation Authority’s (TRCA) Elizabeth Oakley decided to sit in on a class at the Village.
-She went in something of a skeptic — and came away entranced.
+Last week, our staff sat in on a class at The Village.
+We went in something of a skeptic — and came away entranced.

-Elizabeth has just shared her experience on the Black Creek news feed.
+We have just shared our experience on the Black Creek news feed.
 Here’s an excerpt:

 The first thing you notice: the goats are everywhere.
 All are females and kids.
 They scamper around underfoot, nibbling on the grass; occasionally one of the little ones will try to sneak a quick drink from Momma.